davidtaki/dilan-travel-guide/README.md

 ---

-You will get access to a brand new data set.
-You can download it to your data server – using from here:

 In this data set, you will find the raw user activity data from Dilan’s blog between 1 **January 2018 and 31 March 2018.** It’s a log with ~600.000 rows.
 The format is similar to what you had at Send-A-Tree but there are important differences.

 ![](https://course.data36.com/wp-content/uploads/2023/09/image-49.png)